dbox/roots-bower/readme.md

 - run `roots watch`

 ## Usage
+- Uninstall sample bower packages: `uninstall jquery --save-dev`, `uninstall rrssb --save-dev`
-- Install any bower component with `--save-dev` (Currently default location.
+- Install new bower component with `--save-dev` (Currently default location.
 Change it with .bowerrc)
 - Reference the bower_components' .js and .css in the manifest.yml files
 - If you're using ship to deploy the site, you can get rid of the `after` hook in `app.coffee` then add `ignores: ["public/bower_components/**"]` to your `ship.conf`